meilisearch/specifications/text/0117-typo-tolerance-api.md

 `disableOnWords` disable the typo tolerance feature for a set of search query terms.

+#### 3.1.3.4.
+Example

-> If `Javascript` is specified in `disableOnWords`, the engine won't apply the typo tolerance on the query term `Javascript` when typed at search time.
+If `Javascript` is specified in `disableOnWords`, the engine won't apply the typo tolerance on the query term `Javascript` if typed at search time.

 ### 3.1.4. `minWordSizeFor1Typo`